 Whether it be to board a flight, enter a bar, or something else, presenting a form of identification can be an anxiety-provoking experience for many undocumented individuals.
-With the REAL ID Act going into effect this spring, it’s important to understand what the requirements are in order to be prepared.
+It is important to understand what the requirements are in order to be prepared.
 This resource is designed to inform you about what the REAL ID is and how to determine if it is for you.

 Note: This document is not intended to serve as legal advice and is not a substitute for obtaining legal advice from a qualified attorney.
 To find a legal services provider near you, visit immigrationlawhelp.org or ailalawyer.com.

 According to the Department of Homeland Security (DHS), the federal REAL ID Act presents new ways driver’s licenses and identification cards from states can be used when getting on a flight or entering secured federal buildings (like federal courthouses, military bases, etc).
 After the May 7, 2025 deadline, individuals boarding domestic flights and entering federal facilities will need to present a REAL ID (if they are planning to use a state-issued identification or driver’s license) or other acceptable forms of identification (such as an unexpired foreign passport).

 Each state issues REAL IDs with a design unique to that state that look the same regardless of the identity of the ID holder.
 In other words, your REAL ID will not reveal anything about your immigration status or look different from all other REAL IDs in your state.

 Who is eligible for the REAL ID?

 Getting a REAL ID requires proof of identity, state residency, and current legal presence in the U.S. (like a social security card, DACA, or TPS status, for instance).
 An undocumented individual who does not meet all these requirements may apply for a non-REAL ID driver’s license or state ID, depending on which state they live in.
 Check with your state DMV for more information.
 Click here to learn more about REAL ID requirements in your state.